byverdu/byverdu.github.io/curriculum.md

 	</ul>
 </div>

-I am a Junior Web Developer based in London that loves spend time with all that is Tech related, lately I have found that what I really enjoy is coding.
+I am a Junior Web Developer based in London that loves to spend time with all that is tech-related; lately I have found that what I really enjoy is coding.

-Since I read my first line of code back in 2012 I have been learning as much as I can about the world wide web, everything is much more clear after attending [MakersAcademy](http://www.makersacademy.com).
-After this experience I want to focus on a MEAN stack but keeping an eye in Ruby,  now I can not concede any code without being tested.
+Since I read my first line of code back in 2012 I have been learning as much as I can about the world wide web.
+Everything is much more clear after attending Makers Academy.
+After this experience I want to focus on a MEAN stack and use Test Driven Development to write my code.

+## Web Development

+#### `Makers Academy Aug 2014 - Oct 2014`

+I attended this twelve week web programming bootcamp, focused on learning full stack web development using cutting edge technologies.

+#### `JavaScript course at UOC Sept 2012 - Dec 2012`

+I completed this Front End development trimester at Open University Catalonia mainly focused in Javascript, this is the [Final Project](http://mycoffice.es/web-project/).

 ## Code examples